pengyllis/PinguReset/README.md

 For fullscreen, you will need to set it to 0 and your Y resolution minus 1.
 Ex: 1920x1080 resolution in fullscreen translates to (0,1079)

-Modify the settings in `pingureset.py`, most importantly guiScale and leftPos, bottomPos.
+Modify the settings in `pingureset.py`, most importantly guiScale, xRes,yRes, and leftPos,bottomPos.

 To use the autoresetter, simply run `pingureset.py`, the program will detect when it needs to work.
 Just in case, do not use if you have pure black (#000000) rectangles somewhere in the bottom-left of your screen :)